 Legal Scope of Pension Equalisation

-The equalisation of pensions concerns entitlements or prospects to statutory and private pension entitlements acquired during the marriage.
-These are usually entitlements to statutory pensions, civil servants’ pensions, occupational or professional pensions or pension claims from private old-age and individual pensions.
-In 2009, the legislator created a Pension Equalisation Act (VersAusglG) for pension equalisation, which the Civil Code (BGB) also refers to in § 1587.
+In principle, pension claims in Germany relate to all entitlements and prospects for statutory and private pension claims, such as further entitlements to statutory pension insurance, civil servant pensions, professional or occupational pensions or pension entitlements from private old-age and individual pensions.
+In 2009, the legislator created a Pension Equalisation Act (VersAusglG) in Germany for pension equalisation, which is also referred to in Section 1587 German Civil Code (BGB).

 The Implementation of Pension Rights Equalisation